aporter1350/aporter1350.github.io/README.md

 ### Modeling Overview

-### Our Models
+### Our Models - Level 1 Data
 After using Qlib to process our data into an acceptible format, we can use the features of XGBoost modeling to create models.
+Documentation for how XGBoost can be applied to stock market data can be found [here](https://www.kaggle.com/mtszkw/xgboost-for-stock-trend-prices-prediction).
+An application of this modeling can be found in the src folder (xgboostmodel.ipynb), and the result of the modeling can be found below.